-EU/EA: For annual and quarterly data, no disaggregated data are available for instruments grouping F71+F72.
+EU/EA: For annual data, no disaggregated data are available for instruments grouping F71+F72.
+The colouring has been changed from amber to green for EU/EA on annual basis.

 For quarterly data, no disaggregated data are available for instruments grouping F61+ F66.
 Quarterly data for sector grouping S121 and for S122+ S123 are published since July 2019.
 Separate data for S123 are not disseminated.
+Quarterly consolidated data for the general government sector are missing.
+While euro area aggregates are almost complete, properly consolidated EU aggregates cannot be compiled from the available data.

-Netherlands: Data are missing for sectors S122 and S123 on an annual basis.
-Sectors S122 and S123 are not provided separately on a quarterly basis.
+Netherlands: Sectors S122 and S123 are not provided separately on a quarterly basis.
 General government consolidated data on a quarterly basis have been transmitted to the OECD.
 The Netherlands becomes green in the traffic light for the quarterly frequency.